cch5ng/frontend-nanodegree-mobile-portfolio/README.md

+turned in version 12 12 14. know there are issues with fps. scrolling especially janky. but wanted to be able to move forward somewhat. keeping this vers as reference.

 STEPS TO RUN APPLICATION

 1 I used an experimental html element, <picture> for responsive images.
 It requires configuration in Chrome and Firefox.